 “Due to the complexities outlined in our comments, we urge CMS to complete final rulemaking before implementing the pharmacy reimbursement provisions of the Affordable Care Act,” NACDS said.
 “We are committed to working with you to implement these provisions in a manner that complies with current law and maintains access to prescription drugs and pharmacy services for Medicaid beneficiaries.”

-Some independent community pharmacies could be forced to leave the Medicaid program or close altogether unless changes are made to the proposed regulation, the National Community Pharmacists Association said.
+In its comments, NCPA said some independent community pharmacies could be forced to leave the Medicaid program or close altogether unless changes are made to the proposed regulation.

 Additionally, the Florida Pharmacy Association said it generally supports the definition of AMP as outlined in the proposed regulation.
 “However, we strongly object to CMS permitting manufacturers to include within the AMP determination, sales to entities other than retail community pharmacies,” the association said.